Free Trial

 GS vs. AAPL, MSFT, TSLA, BAC, and C

-Should you be buying The Goldman Sachs Group stock or one of its competitors?
-The main competitors of The Goldman Sachs Group include Apple (AAPL), Microsoft (MSFT), Tesla (TSLA), Bank of America (BAC), and Citigroup (C).
+Should you buy The Goldman Sachs Group stock or one of its competitors?
+MarketBeat compares The Goldman Sachs Group with other companies and stocks that may be similar based on industry, sector, market capitalization, business model, investor interest, or shared news coverage.
+Companies and stocks commonly compared with The Goldman Sachs Group include Apple (AAPL), Microsoft (MSFT), Tesla (TSLA), Bank of America (BAC), and Citigroup (C).

 How does The Goldman Sachs Group compare to Apple?

-Apple (NASDAQ:AAPL) and The Goldman Sachs Group (NYSE:GS) are related large-cap companies, but which is the superior stock?
-We will compare the two companies based on the strength of their earnings, institutional ownership, dividends, media sentiment, risk, valuation, profitability and analyst recommendations.
+Apple (NASDAQ:AAPL) and The Goldman Sachs Group (NYSE:GS) are related large-cap companies, but which is the better stock?
+We will compare the two companies based on the strength of their profitability, institutional ownership, media sentiment, valuation, earnings, dividends, analyst recommendations and risk.

 Apple has a net margin of 27.15% compared to The Goldman Sachs Group's net margin of 14.13%.
 Apple's return on equity of 146.69% beat The Goldman Sachs Group's return on equity.